Angela Corey

 Angela Corey (born October 31, 1954) is a former Florida State's Attorney for the Fourth Judicial Circuit Court, which includes Duval, Nassau and Clay counties—including Jacksonville and the core of its metropolitan area.
-The first woman to hold the position, she was elected in 2008, and defeated on August 30, 2016 by Melissa Nelson, the second ever woman to hold this position.
-Corey was catapulted into the national spotlight when on March 22, 2012, Florida Governor Rick Scott announced that she would be the newly assigned State Attorney investigating the shooting death of Trayvon Martin (replacing State Attorney Norm Wolfinger).
+She was elected in 2008 as the first woman to hold the position, and was defeated on August 30, 2016, by Melissa Nelson, the second woman to hold the position.
+Corey was catapulted into the national spotlight on March 22, 2012, when Florida Governor Rick Scott announced that she would be the newly assigned State Attorney investigating the shooting death of Trayvon Martin (replacing State Attorney Norm Wolfinger).

-On August 30, 2016, Corey lost her re-election primary to Republican challenger and former Nassau County prosecutor Melissa Nelson by nearly 50,000 votes, margin of 38 percentage points.
+On August 30, 2016, Corey lost her re-election primary to Republican challenger and former Nassau County prosecutor Melissa Nelson by nearly 50,000 votes, a margin of 38 percentage points.

 Early life and education

 The granddaughter of Syrian immigrants, Corey was born and raised in Jacksonville, Florida, where she attended Englewood High School.
 Her parents are Tom Corey Jr. and Lorraine (Lewis) Corey.
 Her father's family owned the Corey Supermarket in Jacksonville, and her father became an executive at JEA in Jacksonville.
 After graduation, she majored in marketing at Florida State University before she decided to try a legal career.
 After receiving her Juris Doctor degree at the University of Florida's Levin College of Law, she did legal research while preparing for the Florida bar examination, then spent 18 months with Howell & Howell, PA (trial attorneys).
 She later became board certified in criminal trial law.
+She is an Episcopalian and active in her church.

 Career

 Prosecutions

 Corey was hired by Ed Austin in 1981 during his tenure as State Attorney from 1975 to 1991, and remained an Assistant State Attorney after Harry Shorstein was appointed by Governor Lawton Chiles in 1991.
-During her 34 years as a prosecutor, she has tried several hundred cases, which includes more than 60 homicides.
+During her 34 years as a prosecutor, she tried several hundred cases, which includes more than 60 homicides.

 In 1996, her primary responsibility became homicide prosecutions, but she also supervised lawyers in the Felony division.
 Shorstein changed Corey's work assignment in 2005 from director of the Gun Crime Unit to director of the County Court, which handles misdemeanors.
 In that position, she trained newly hired lawyers to be prosecutors.
 She previously served as Juvenile division supervisor.